 Your Home Abroad

-Apartments and sharehouses differ in layout and location.
-Commuting from housing to campus varies from a 5- to 10-minute walk to a 15- to 30-minute commute by train and walking.
+Apartments and sharehouses differ in layout and location and are often an adjustment for students used to the spaciousness of American-style accommodations.
+Commuting from housing to campus varies from a 5- to 10-minute walk to a 15- to 40-minute commute by train and walking (this is considered short by local standards!).
 The cost of a commuter pass is reimbursed for commutes requiring public transportation.

 First-floor residences with ramp access may be available for students with documented need if requested in advance.